jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 - Alpha
     - [ ]  The implementation of the AppGroup controller (AppGroup CRD).
     - [ ]  The implementation of the NetworkTopology controller (NetworkTopology CRD).
-    - [ ]  The development of the Netperf component.
+    - [ ]  The development of the netperf component.
-    - [ ]  The development of the Bandwidth resource component.
+    - [ ]  The development of the bandwidth resource component.
     - [ ]  The implementation of the `TopologicalSort` plugin.
     - [ ]  The implementation of the `NetworkMinCost` plugin.
     - [ ]  Unit tests and integration tests from Test plans.